mongodb/docs/source/reference/meta-query-operators.rst

 .. operator:: $explain

-   Use the :operator:`$explain` operator to return a :term:`JSON` document that describes the process used to return the query.
+   Use the :operator:`$explain` operator to return a :term:`JSON document` that describes the process and indexes used to return the query.
 This may provide useful insight when attempting to optimize a query.
 Consider the following example:

    .. code-block:: javascript